-We have the cleaning hacks and tips on how to pack the most flavor possible into each meal.
+We have the cooking hacks and tips on how to pack the most flavor possible into each meal.
 You’ll learn everything you need to know to feel like an Instant Pot expert.

 1. Use at least half a cup of liquid when pressure cooking